trashoflevillage/Gemspark/Documentation/RawCode.md

 # Raw Code
 Raw Code is the very backbone of Gemspark, it's what everything runs off of.
-It is the key to your conventional Gemspark code translating over to DiamondFire block code.
+It is the key to your conventional Gemspark code translating over to DiamondFire block code.<br>
+The main purpose of raw code is utilization by the default library.
+However, if the default library does not support something that is in Diamondfire, then you can add support for it yourself using raw code.
 To use Raw Code, you *must* understand DiamondFire's block code.<br>
 All Raw Code declaration must start with the `raw` keyword.<br>
 The following elements of Gemspark can be declared with Raw Code:<br>